shacron/sled/README.md

 ### RISCV

-RISCV cores are an advanced state.
+RISCV cores are at an advanced state.
 They are able to run standalone binaries (i.e., things that don't require mode changes or generally access CSRs).

 Supported: